Superfluid Stiffness and Josephson Quantum Capacitance: Adiabatic Approach and Topological Effects: Adiabatic Approach: Application to 1D Systems

 \subsubsection{Reformulated Theory of Superfluid Transport - Topological Pumping}

-The emergence of chiral anomaly and the topological nature of superfluid transport emerges more naturally using the reformulated theory introduced in this work.
-Since for the present model $\hat{\upsilon}_x(p_x)=\upsilon_F$, Eq.~\eqref{eq:StartingPoint} implies that the current for $B=0$ takes the transparent form:
+The emergence of chiral anomaly and the topological nature of superfluid transport {is described} more naturally using the reformulated theory introduced in this work.
+Since for the present model $\hat{\upsilon}_x(p_x)=\upsilon_D$, Eq.~\eqref{eq:StartingPoint} implies that the current for $B=0$ takes the transparent form:

 \noi where we introduced the Berry curvature: